Back

 • Find out more at Explorers Garden

-Glenwhan Garden, Dumfries and Galloway
+Glenwhan Garden & Arboretum, Dumfries and Galloway

-Many tender plants from across the Southern Hemisphere are grown at Glenwhan Garden
+Many tender plants from across the Southern Hemisphere are grown at Glenwhan Garden & Arboretum

-Glenwhan Garden offers stunning views over Luce Bay to the Mull of Galloway, the Isle of Man and beyond.
+Glenwhan Garden & Arboretum offers stunning views over Luce Bay to the Mull of Galloway, the Isle of Man and beyond.
 Created from a wild landscape of bog and gorse over 40 years ago by plantswoman Tessa Knott Sinclair, this 12-acre designed landscape now bursts with rhododendrons, camellias and a variety of Himalayan plantings.
-Glenwhan Garden has multiple areas, ponds, trails and hidden corners waiting to be explored.
+Glenwhan Garden & Arboretum has multiple areas, ponds, trails and hidden corners waiting to be explored.

 Gordon Castle Walled Garden, Moray